chronoxor/FastBinaryEncoding/README.md

 }
 ```

-One package can be imported into another.
-As the results all enums, flags and
+One package can be imported into another and all enums, flags and structs can
-structs from the imported package are visible:
+be reused in the current package:
 ```proto
 // Package declaration.
 Offset is 10.
 package protoex offset 10